cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 ```

-Don't forget to rebuild and redeploy the modified application.
+Don't forget to rebuild and re-deploy the modified application.
 Then use the `/JEEcommit` and `/JEErollback` end-points to run the new methods.

+TODO: UPDATE THESE SCREENSHOTS????
 Eg

 ![JNDICommit](graphics/JNDIcommit.png)

-The other URL will commit the first message "Example of a JNDIcommit before rollback" to the TSQ, but rollback the second message "This will be rolled back", so only the former message will be seen when browsing the TSQ.

 Eg